 Tropes in his poems and stories:

 - Anthropomorphic Food: "Fast Food" describes a hamburger running away from the bar where he's about to be fried.
-Contains a bit of a pro-vegetarian Aesop as well.
+Contains a bit of a pro-vegetarian message as well.

 - Picky Eater: Played with in "Tomato One" and "Tomato Two".
 In the former, he recalls sulking as a kid when being asked to eat a tomato, as he hates their taste and texture, which results in him not getting dessert.
 In the second, he points out that he grew to love them by eating them on bread with some black pepper.

-- Sadist Teacher: The teacher described in "Strict", who forbids students from breathing in her class.
-Those who didn't keel over and die from not breathing were sent to "school prison" if they slammed the desk lid while snatching a quick breath under the desk, where they'd be strung up in a dungeon with rats nibbling at their toes."Ma'am?
+- Sadist Teacher: Played for Laughs in "Strict".
+The teacher described in this story is apparently so strict that she forbids students from breathing in her class.
+Those who didn't keel over and die from not breathing were sent to "school prison" if they slammed the desk lid while snatching a quick breath under the desk, where they'd be strung up in a dungeon with rats nibbling at their toes."Miss?
 Can I go out and do some breathing?"

 "No!
 You've got all playtime to do that!"

-- Shout-Out: Possibly the title of "Tomato Two, or How I Learned to Love Tomatoes" (which gets interesting when you realise Michael is British)
+- Shout-Out: Possibly the title of "Tomato Two, or How I Learned to Love Tomatoes" (which gets interesting when you realize Michael is British.)